JoaoGFarias/JoaoGFarias.github.io/_posts/2018-08-08-testing_ember_application_first_steps.markdown

 We argued that the point of testing frontend in isolation was because of the increasing load of business logic on these applications.
 So, since Application Tests setup a "whole Ember app" on each test, we can expect hit the performance wall if we try to broadly cover our app using this tool.
 Luckily, we can go one-level down and perform checking at the component level.

-This kind of testing is interested in verifing the behavior (specially rendering) of each component in isolation - mocking every dependency, both services and other components.
+This kind of testing is interested in verifying the behavior (specially rendering) of each component in isolation - mocking every dependency, both services and other components.

 The test below will validate how the _rental-listing_ component behaves.